caiyinn/the-local-choice/README.md

   - MERN Stack: MongoDB, Express.js, React, and Node.js are the core technologies for building a full-stack web application.

-- **Hosting:**
+- **Deployment:**
-  - Cyclic: The website is hosted on the Cyclic platform, ensuring high availability and performance.
+  - Render: The backend is hosted on the Render.
+  - Vercel: The frontend is hosted on Vercel

 ## Approach